 Pour boiling water down the drains once a week to prevent buildup.
 If it does get clogged, try plunging and/or snaking it.

-Skip plastic as much as possible.
+Skip plastic when possible.
 Wood, glass, and ceramic look better anyway.

-Invest in things that will last.
+Invest in things that last.
 Instead of cheap rainboots that crack every year, I saved up for L.L.
-Bean Wellies.
-(But you have to keep it until it finally wears out).
+Bean boots.
+(No fair tossing before they're worn out).

 Buy in bulk.
 I get refills for things like soap and shower spray.